digibio/flux_server/README.md

 right now, only pinouts are being controlled.
 This is to be overlayed with a semantic layer representing the network edges between the addressed fluxels, so that droplet algorithms can be run on it.

 This is a meteor project.
-To run it, install meteor (www.meteor.com) and simply type: `meteor` on the command line. because it is for prototyping, all collections are autopublish and insecure are still on.
+To run it, install meteor (www.meteor.com) and simply type: `meteor` on the command line.
+Autopublish and insecure are still on, because of early development stage.
+This means it is not safe in terms of data protection.

 Todo for now:
-1.
 - create a record-and-play interface for the fluxel algorithm
-- create api for the algorithm, which can transfer the algorithm down to the hardware interface and receive information back about the updated state
+- create api for the algorithm
-2.
-- create database storing a users' devices - and preferably associated fluxel template - where new devices can be found and connected
+  - needed is for single pinout changes to be communicated, including feedback of new state
+  - complete algorithms to be transferred including speeds.
+Feedback about proper receiving.
+It will start running the algoritm immediately.
+  - a complete pin readout of all pin states
+  - Afterwards: the device should send back information to the API when pinouts or other stuff changes - make it responsive
+  - Afterwards: preferably setup an open websocket to reduce latency